 The IPR Agreement obligates Russia to address the need to combat the growing threat of Internet piracy "with the objective of shutting down websites that permit illegal distribution of content protected by copyright or related rights" (and especially for websites whose servers are situated in Russia).
 Russia has taken some action in this regard (according to the Russian Government identifying 166 offending sites and closing 72 of them).
 In June, the most notorious website (even noted in the IPR Agreement), allofmp3.com, was taken down, and to this point has not resurfaced at that Internet address.
 However, another site, nearly identical and apparently owned and operated by the same company has sprouted up in its place, and the illegal distribution of copyrighted material continues there, as well as on many other sites.
+Investigation of the Internet distribution of other types of works, such as business and entertainment software, books, as well as music and film material, by a variety of technical means, must be stepped up by criminal investigators.
 Few, if any, criminal cases have been pursued against illegal website operators.